techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ```
 string GetTrackRootFolder(bool streamingAssets = false)
+string GetSetlistRootFolder(bool streamingAssets = false)
 ```

-Returns the root folder for tracks.
-The track list in `GlobalResources` is built from this folder and its subfolders.
+Returns the root folder for tracks / setlists.
+The track / setlist list in `GlobalResources` is built from this folder and its subfolders.

 ```
 string GetSkinRootFolder(bool streamingAssets = false)